The significance of two-way coupling in two-dimensional, dusty turbulence

 In Fig.~\ref{fig:intermittency}(a), we show a representative plot of second-order structure functions for different mass-loading $\phi_m$ and $St = 0.67$.
 Two things stand out.
-First, the scaling exponent seems to strongly depend on $\phi_m$ and, for large $\phi_m$ show a saturation with $S_2 \sim r^0$.
-Second, it's not obvious from such plots if there is a single scaling exponent or more scaling exponents (in the forward cascade regime) because of the non-zero particle feedback.
+First, the scaling exponent seems to strongly depend on $\phi_m$ and, for large $\phi_m$, shows a saturation with $S_2 \sim r^0$.
+Second, it's not obvious from such plots if there is a single scaling exponent or multiple scaling exponents (in the forward cascade regime) because of the non-zero particle feedback.
 We return to this point towards the end of this paper.

-Nevertheless, there is \textit{a} dominant scaling regime as denoted by the pair of vertical lines and measure $\zeta_2$; the values of $\zeta_2$ as a function of $\phi_m$ are shown in the inset of Fig.~\ref{fig:intermittency}(a).
-Curiously, our measurements suggest that as $\phi_m$ becomes large, $\zeta_2 \gtrsim 0$, signally a progressive loss of spatial correlation in the vorticity field.
+Nevertheless, there is \textit{a} dominant scaling regime as denoted by the pair of vertical lines, from which we measure $\zeta_2$; the values of $\zeta_2$ as a function of $\phi_m$ are shown in the inset of Fig.~\ref{fig:intermittency}(a).
+Curiously, our measurements suggest that as $\phi_m$ becomes large, $\zeta_2 \gtrsim 0$, signaling a progressive loss of spatial correlation in the vorticity field.
 This is not surprising given the evidence already seen in Fig.~\ref{fig:Eu1ptVort}(b) and reported earlier.

+This loss of spatial correlations, as we discuss in greater detail later, is perhaps a consequence of the injection of small-scale forcing arising from particle feedback on the flow.
+In this sense, the resulting decorrelation shares certain qualitative features with flows driven by small-scale stochastic forcing, in that both lead to a progressive loss of spatial coherence at small separations.
+However, it is important to emphasize that, in the present case, the mechanism is entirely deterministic and stems from the localized feedback forces exerted by inertial particles.